Clivey1234/ComfyUI_FBX_Import/README.md

 **Install**
 - CMD into your ComfyUI\custom_nodes folder
 - git clone https://github.com/Clivey1234/ComfyUI_FBX_Import.git
+- Example workflow in workflow folder with 2 example fbx animations

 ## ⭐ Why does this exist?
 - Because like most, I can never find the right video to copy the motion from